agmanuelian/Meraki_Facemask_Detector/README.md

 ## Description

-This project integrates Meraki MV Cameras through their APIs to perform a deeper analysis on Amazon Rekognition, to detect when a person is detected if it's wearing a facemask or not.
+This project integrates Meraki MV Cameras through their APIs to perform a deeper analysis through Amazon Rekognition, to detect when a person is wearing a facemask or not.
 The results will be posted on a Webex Teams space.

 ### Workflow